crosscompute/crosscompute-docs/docs/automation-framework/README.md

 crosscompute serve.yml
 ```

 Running `crosscompute` without any arguments will start a server if a configuration file exists.
-If a configuration does not exist, `crosscompute` will ask some questions and initialize a configuration file and recommended file structure.
+If a configuration does not exist, `crosscompute` will ask questions to initialize a configuration file and folder structure.

 ## Script